-- 1. Students review plan of study information and the course description guide. - 2.
-Students review their transcript - 3.
-Students submit course requests - 4.
-The parent/guardian reviews and approves the course requests

-Students will receive their schedule prior to the beginning of the following school year.
+- 1. Students review and update their ICAP and the course description guide. - 2.
+Students prepare their course requests. - 3.
+The parent/guardian reviews and approves the course requests. - 4.
+Students submit their course requests to the Counseling Office. - 5.
+Students receive their schedule prior to the beginning of the following school year.